Season 2 Overview

 This whole moment is striking.
 They went all the way casting a kid without a leg for the role and showed it so openly, in an ’80s TV show.
 This is groundbreaking, even by today’s standards.

-Moreover, the subject here is kids.
+Moreover, the subjects here are children.
 I mean, when was the last time in the ’80s that there was a kid with a physical impairment prominently shown on TV like this.
-Or when was the last time there was a kid with such condition shown on TV in general for that matter.
+Or when was the last time there was a kid in such condition shown on TV in general, for that matter.
 And it took a family, supposedly Christian show to do that, airing in primetime 8.00 pm across the country.
 It’s rare to see anything like that, even in the modern TV landscape.
 Big shout out to Highway for having the guts to do it straight here.

 This whole show is ahead of its time.